Jiahuan-Pei/Jiahuan-Pei.github.io/_pages/about.md

 About me
 ======
-I am a researcher at Dutch national research institute [CWI](https://www.dis.cwi.nl/people/), working on [generative dialogue systems in extended reality (XR) spaces](https://voxreality.eu/).
+I am working as an assistant professor with the [Social AI Group](https://socialai.nl/) at Vrije Universiteit Amsterdam, focusing on multimodal agents for conversational AI.
-Formerly, I was an applied scientist at Amazon's A9 team, working on core NLP/IR in Amazon product search.
+Formerly, I worked with [Centrum Wiskunde & Informatica (CWI)](https://www.dis.cwi.nl/people/) and Amazon, focusing on core NLP/IR problems in both industry and academia.
 I have pursued my Ph.D. with the [IRLab](https://irlab.science.uva.nl/) at University of Amsterdam, supervised by [Prof. dr. Maarten de Rijke](https://staff.fnwi.uva.nl/m.derijke/) and
 [Prof. dr. Pengjie Ren](https://pengjieren.github.io/).
 My interest includes natural language processing (dialogue systems, word embedding, parsing, summarization) and information retrieval (query understanding, recommender system, matcher embedding).

-News
+Updates
 ======
+- **Aug.
+01, 2024**, I joined the [Social AI Group](https://socialai.nl/) at Vrije Universiteit Amsterdam as an asssistant professor.
+- **Jul.
+16, 2024**, 1 paper has been accepted by ACM Multimedia 2024.
+- **May.
+16, 2024**, 2 paper has been accepted by ACL 2024.
 - **Feb.
 20, 2024**, 1 paper has been accepted by COLING 2024.
 - **Feb.
 07, 2024**, I give an invited talk at Microsoft Research, Cambridge, United Kingdom.
 - **Dec.
 04, 2023**, I give an invited talk at Utrecht University.